Wayne Girard

 Wayne Girard is a Saint Lucian politician.
 Girard serves as the Minister in the Ministry of Finance, Economic Development and Youth Economy.
-He also represents the Anse la Raye-Canaries in the House of Assembly.
+He also represents the constituency of Anse la Raye-Canaries in the House of Assembly.

 He was the endorsed Saint Lucia Labour Party candidate for the constituency of Anse la Raye-Canaries.
 Girard won the parliamentary elections after polling 51.6% of the votes to secure victory for the Saint Lucia Labour Party in the 2021 Saint Lucian General Election.
-The SLLP secured a landslide victory over the United Workers Party.
+The SLP secured a landslide victory over the United Workers Party.